Argennon-Project/csgot/docs/intro.md

     x === y
 ```

-Multiplication `*` and addition `+` operators are defined for the `csv` and
+Multiplication `*` and addition `+,-` operators are defined for the `csv` and
 `&csv` type;
-they perform multiplication and addition modulus some prime number which is
+they perform multiplication and addition (subtraction) modulus some prime
-known only at runtime.
+number which is known only at runtime.
 The operands must be `csv` or `&csv`, and the result will always be a `csv`.

 ```go